Traditional Plant-Based Cooking

 Optional:

-• crystalized ginger pieces or candied fruit or candied fruit peel
+• 3 tablespoons crystallised or candied ginger pieces [use more or less, or replace with candied fruit or candied fruit peel]

 Instructions

-• Pour the soya milk and apple cider vinegar [or fresh lemon juice].
+• Pour the dairy-free milk and apple cider vinegar [or fresh lemon juice] into a measuring jug or small bowl.
 Set aside for about 15 minutes to curdle.
 Stir well before using.

-• Add the golden syrup, black treacle, margarine and sour milk into a saucepan.
+• Add the golden syrup, black treacle, margarine and dairy-free buttermilk into a saucepan.

-• Remove the pan from the heat and sprinkle in the bicarbonate of soda and whisk until a little foamy.
+• Remove the pan from the heat and sprinkle in the bicarbonate of soda and whisk using a cutlery fork until it's a little foamy.

-• Pour and scrape the liquid mixture into a mixing bowl.
+• Pour and scrape all the liquid mixture into a mixing bowl.

-• Sieve the flour and baking powder into the liquid mixture.
-Add the salt, cinnamon and ginger powders.
+• Sift the flour and baking powder into the liquid mixture.
+Next, add the salt, cinnamon and ginger.

 • Give it all a good mix until combined.

-• Scoop the gingerbread batter into the cake pan.
+• Scoop the gingerbread mixture into the cake pan.

 • Bake on the middle or lower oven shelf for 35-45 minutes, or until risen, dark golden, firm and a skewer popped into the centre comes out clean.

 • Fan ovens may bake quicker so check after 35 minutes.
-I used an electric oven at 180C and the gingerbread was baked at 40 minutes.
+We used an electric oven at 180C and the gingerbread was baked at 40 minutes.

 • [Don't worry if your cake rises a little higher in the middle and cracks as it will be perfectly fine.
 Once the cake has cooled the surface can be gently pressed down before icing.]

-• Cool in the cake pan for at least 30 minutes before carefully removing and cooling on a wire rack before icing.
+• Cool in the cake pan for at least 30 minutes before carefully removing and placing on a cooling rack.

 Icing:

-• Sieve the icing [powdered] sugar into a bowl.
+• Sift the icing sugar into a bowl.
 Stir a few teaspoons of water through the icing at a time so that the icing does not become too thin.
 About 6-7 teaspoons will be required but exact amounts depends on how thick or thin you prefer your icing.

 • If your cake has a crack, press the top gently down a little to level out the surface better.

-Spoon the icing over the top and spread out to the edges, the icing may drip down the sides and create a delicious look!
+Spoon the icing over the top and spread out to the edges, the icing may thickly drip down the sides and create a delicious homely look.

 • Leave the cake for a few hours for the icing to completely set before wrapping and storing.